 This blog is a personal teaching blog, written by me, Jackie Kops.
 All advice I give is based on research and my own teaching experiences.
 If you have any questions, please email me firstname.lastname@example.org.

 Pocket of Preschool collects as little information as possible from users posting comments and newsletter subscriptions.
 We typically collect a name and an email address.
 If you sign up for the newsletter, you will receive a weekly newsletter.
 However, at the bottom of every newsletter will be an easy way to opt-out.
 I hate SPAM as much as you do so I will only send you a newsletter full of inspiration.

 It takes a lot of work to keep this little blog going.
-To help pay for and maintain Pocket of Preschool I allow third-party companies such as but not limited to Amazon Affiliates and Medavine to serve ads and/or collect certain anonymous information when you visit our website.
+On Pocket of Preschool I allow third-party companies such as but not limited to Amazon Affiliates and Medavine to serve ads and/or collect certain anonymous information when you visit our website.
 These companies collect certain anonymous information when you visit our website.
 These companies may use non-personal identifiable information (e.g. click stream, browser type, time and date) during your visits to this and other Web sites in order to provide advertisements about good and services of greater interest to you.
 These companies typically use a cookie or third part web beacon to collect this information.
 Pocketofpreschool.com is a participant in the Amazon Services LLC Associations Program, and affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 Pocket of Preschool accepts advertising and sponsorship paid in cash and/or merchandise.
 All of my recommendations will be honest and will always disclose and clearly identify that they are ads part of sponsored content.